iphyer/data-science-from-scratch_zh/chapters/Chapter_05_Statistics.md

 ```
 Without the outlier, there is a much stronger correlation (Figure 5-3).

+You investigate further and discover that the outlier was actually an internal test account that no one ever bothered to remove.
+So you feel pretty justified in excluding it.

 ## Simpson's Paradox
 ## Some Other Correlational Caveats
 ## Correlation and Causation